ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 ![debugging.png](debugging.png)

-When you click debug, notice you do not immediate see "Hello Chicktech!".
+When you click debug, notice you do not immediately see "Hello Chicktech!".
 Instead, execution is paused at the first line (where you added a breakpoint), which is also highlighted in yellow.
 To execute this first line, press the "step over" button above, which "steps over" and executes the current line.